thanm/cabi-testgen/README.md

 Within the generated code above, a CallerXXX function in package "genCaller0" will invoke "TestXXX" in package "genChecker0"; the code in TestXXX will verify that its parameters have the correct expected values, and then will return a set of known values; back in CallerXXX, the returns will be checked as well.

+## Limitations, future work

+No support yet for method calls or to variadic functions.

+The set of generated types is still a bit thin; it doesn't yet include interfaces, maps or slices.